Dateline: Wroclaw, Poland

 The fact that St Lucia is making their program easier could definitely make it more attractive for those who value efficiency as much as I do.
 I do not know all of the details and honestly, I don’t work a lot with economic citizenship precisely because most of the westerners that I deal with are not in the grave need of getting a second passport within the time frame of just four months.

 There are, however, some westerners who are in that grave need and if you want to find out more about that, I’d be happy to help you determine which second passport option is best for you, be it one that requires a donation or a more traditional option.

 The fact that St Lucia has lowered the price makes it very attractive.
 As a high achieving entrepreneur, investor or high earning employee, $100,000 is not a fortune to pay for a solid backup plan that gets you access to a lot of different countries with a new passport.

-That St Lucia are going to make their program easier as well as cheaper is, to me, a great signal.
-Going where you’re treated best means reducing unnecessary nonsense and paperwork, and St. Lucia’s acknowledgement of that is a great sign.
+That St Lucia is going to make their program easier as well as cheaper is, to me, a great signal.
+Going where you’re treated best means reducing unnecessary nonsense and paperwork, and St. Lucia’s acknowledgment of that is a great sign.